billkiplagat/loan-calculator/README.md

 # Loan Calculator Web Application
 This full-stack web application is designed to help users calculate loan instalments using either Flat Rate or Reducing Balance interest computation methods.
 It also allows users to compare loan rates offered by two financial institutions, Bank A and Bank B. The application provides a breakdown of charges, such as processing fees, excise duty, and legal fees, and displays the take-home amount for the user.
-In addition, users can download instalments as a PDF file or email them to a specified email address.
-An API is also available for external parties to access this functionality.
+In addition, users can download instalments as a PDF file.
+The API is also available for external parties to access this functionality.

 # Requirements
 To run this project, make sure you have the following components and libraries installed on your system: